 Distribution Fees: The Company, on behalf of the Fund, entered into a Distribution Agreement and a Distribution Plan with BlackRock Investments, LLC ("BRIL"), an affiliate of the Manager.
 Pursuant to the Distribution Plan and in accordance with Rule 12b-1 under the 1940 Act, the Fund pays BRIL ongoing distribution fees.
-The fees are accrued daily and paid monthly at an annual rate of 0.25% based upon the average daily net assets attributable to Class III.
+The fees are accrued daily and paid monthly at the annual rate of 0.25% based upon the average daily net assets attributable to Class III.

-BRIL and broker-dealers, pursuant to sub-agreements with BRIL, provide shareholder servicing and distribution services to the Fund.
-The ongoing distribution fee compensates BRIL and each broker-dealer for providing shareholder servicing and/or distribution related services to shareholders.
+BRIL and broker-dealers, pursuant to sub-agreements with BRIL, provide shareholder distribution services to the Fund.
+The ongoing distribution fee compensates BRIL and each broker-dealer for providing shareholder distribution related services to shareholders.

-For the six months ended June 30, 2020, the class specific distribution fees borne directly by Class III were \$334,562.
+For the six months ended June 30, 2020, the class specific distribution fees borne directly by Class III were \$15,521.